PatCapon39/nextflow-seqera/main/support.md

 1. **Access to compute infrastructure**

-    The community/organisation should have access to at least one compute infrastructure that will be configured on the Australian Nextflow Seqera service.
+    The community/organisation should have access to at least one compute infrastructure that will be configured on the Australian Nextflow Seqera Service.
 There are several supported platforms on Seqera and you can find them [here](https://docs.seqera.io/platform/latest/compute-envs/overview).

 2. **Nextflow pipelines**